Rommel Fernández

 Rommel Fernández Gutiérrez (15 January 1966 – 6 May 1993) was a Panamanian footballer who played as a striker.

-The second Panamanian to play in Europe, he spent almost his entire professional career in Spain, amassing La Liga totals of 104 games and 32 goals – 162/56 both major levels combined – in representation of four teams.
+The second Panamanian to play in Europe, he spent the best years of his career in Spain, amassing La Liga totals of 104 games and 32 goals – 162/56 both major levels combined – in representation of four teams.
 In 1993, he died in a car accident, at the age of just 27.

 Club career

 Fernández was born in the Panama City neighborhood of El Chorrillo.
 In 1987, the 21-year-old signed for CD Tenerife in Spain from Alianza, scoring a career-best 18 goals in his second season as the Canary Islands side was promoted to La Liga for the second time in its history; in the following years he also netted in double digits as the club retained its top division status – in the 1989–90 campaign he was named Best South American Player (sic) in the Spanish League and, the following year, was voted best Ibero-American player in the competition by news agency EFE, receiving the Trofeo EFE.

-Nicknamed "El Panzer", Fernández moved to Valencia CF in 1991, but was used mostly as a backup in his only season, scoring just two goals.
+Nicknamed "El Panzer" for his namesake and goalscoring prowess alike, Fernández moved to Valencia CF in 1991, but was used mostly as a backup in his only season, scoring just two goals.
 Subsequently he joined Albacete Balompié on loan, helping the Castilla–La Mancha team retain its first division status in its second season ever and scoring his 50th league goal in the process, against former club Tenerife.